ZackMurry/docs-hotkey/addon/index.md

 ### Shrink

-The shrink action makes all selected text 8pt font if it isn't highlighted, bolded, or underlined.
+The shrink action makes all selected text 8pt font if it isn't highlighted or bolded.

 ## Further Resources